 Consistent with the VDPB, Neighborhood Center areas are intended to serve residential neighborhoods as a focal point and as a community center providing a concentration of activities.
 These Neighborhood Centers may serve as community centers for residential neighborhoods, passive or active parks, neighborhood greens, or civic nodes.
-Neighborhood Centers may also include commercial uses.
+Neighborhood Centers may also include commercial uses, if deemed appropriate at time of VDPP approval.
 These spaces will be shown at the subdivision plan stage.